Michael Scott Moore: Abduction

+Background

 Moore traveled to Somalia on a grant from the Pulitzer Center for Crisis Reporting to research a book on piracy.
+He arrived in the town of Galkayo in January 2012 as part of this reporting assignment.

+Kidnapping

-He was abducted by a local gang of pirates in January 2012 in the town of Galkayo.
+While in Galkayo, Moore was abducted by a local gang of pirates.
 Several days later, two aid workers, Jessica Buchanan and Poul Thisted, also being held by Somali pirates, were rescued by a Navy SEAL operation.
-The gang holding Moore subsequently demanded $20 million.
+The pirates holding Moore subsequently demanded $20 million.

+Captivity and negotiations

-American officials and the German Foreign Ministry collaborated on negotiations with the pirates, until Moore was freed September 22, 2014.
-Payment of a $1.6 million ransom ended Moore’s 977 days in captivity.
+Officials from the United States and the German Foreign Ministry collaborated on negotiations with the pirates.
+He was held for more than two and a half years (977 days) before being freed on September 22, 2014.
+A ransom of $1.6 million was paid for his release.

+Legal consequences

 In 2024, two of the pirates involved in Moore's abduction were each sentenced to 30 years in American prisons.

 Career

 Moore has published three books, including the novel Too Much of Nothing, published by Carroll & Graf, and the nonfiction history of surfing Sweetness and Blood: How Surfing Spread from Hawaii and California to the Rest of the World, with Some Unexpected Results, published by Rodale in 2010.
 Sweetness and Blood was named a Best Book of 2010 by The Economist and PopMatters.
-The Desert and the Sea became a Nielsen besteller in August 2018, shortly after its publication on July 24, 2018.
+The Desert and the Sea received positive critical attention and appeared on Apple Books category bestseller lists in August 2018.

 Moore worked as the theater columnist for SF Weekly, until he moved to Berlin, Germany in 2005.
 In Germany he worked as both a staff and a freelance editor for Spiegel Online International.
 In 2010-11 he covered a trial of ten Somali pirates in Hamburg who were charged with trying to hijack the MV Taipan.

 His journalism has been published in The Atlantic Monthly, The New Republic, and the Los Angeles Times.
 From 2009 to 2012, he also wrote a weekly column for Miller-McCune (now Pacific Standard) on trans-Atlantic issues, including the NATO effort against Somali pirates.
 In 2009, for the column, he sailed on the Turkish frigate Gediz which had been charged with catching pirates in the Gulf of Aden.